 Working from Home?
-Tips for Secure File Transfer Like a Pro
+Tips for Large File Transfer Like a Pro

 As companies focus on employee safety (rightfully so) with strict work from home orders during the Covid-19 pandemic, a crucial business aspect has been put at risk.
 Mission-critical data that was once stringently guarded within the company (fire)walls is now residing on employees’ personal computers and is being shared without adequate security.

 There is no denying that collaboration tools have been critical for this new remote working set-up, helping employees share ideas, information, secure file transfer and work as teams.
 However, this has left data vulnerable to phishing, vishing, and ransomware attacks.
 The year 2020 saw cybercrime skyrocketing for this very reason.
 According to Gartner, as much as 21% of the information uploaded to collaboration platforms contains confidential company data, which in the wrong hands can prove to be devastating to the business.

 According to Gartner, as much as 21% of the information uploaded to collaboration platforms contains confidential company data, which in the wrong hands can prove to be devastating to the business.

 As we step into 2021, we are at a crossroads.
 The work-from-home way of life will continue in the current year and beyond, and its success lies in the ability of businesses to share data seamlessly.
 So the big question is, how can data be shared effectively and securely (secure file transfer) so that we do not repeat the mistakes of 2020?